SEND

 Role of Class Teacher

-- The class teacher will write the One Page Profile and support plans with the support of the SENCo and the Inclusion Team.
+The class teacher will write the One Page Profile and support plans with the support of the SENCo.
 The plan should be shared with parents and pupils in order for them to have ownership.

-- The class teacher will be expected to differentiate work for pupils and to use a variety of strategies taking into account a pupil’s preferred learning style.
+The class teacher will be expected to adapt work for pupils and to use a variety of strategies taking into account a pupil’s preferred learning style.

 Role of Parent / Carers